 - Combine garlic, parsley, butter, lemon juice, honey and aminos.
 Heat in microwave until butter is melted.

 - Heat a oven-safe skillet over medium-high heat.
 Add cooking oil and then chicken to heated oil.
 Sear on one side until golden brown (don’t don’t cook it all the way through), ~2 minutes.
 Flip chicken and pour garlic-butter mixture over top.
 Cover pan with a lid or with foil.
 Transfer chicken to the oven and continue cooking until chicken is cooked through, 8 to 10 minutes.

 - While chicken cooks, whisk together vinegar, mustard and olive oil.
 Add cabbage and kale and toss to combine.
 You can gently “massage” the dressing into the kale and cabbage for a more tender salad.

 - Toss cabbage and kale with beets and almonds.

-- Serve chicken over quinoa with pan sauce spooned over top.
+- Serve chicken with pan sauce spooned over top.
 Enjoy salad on the side.

 Vegetarian version very good.
 Thought the salad would be better with goat cheese.
 We will make this again0 Helpful